Variation Spaces for Multi-Output Neural Networks: Insights on Multi-Task Learning and Network Compression: Representer Theorem for Vector-Valued Variation Spaces

 \begin{theorem} Let $(\vec{x}_1, \vec{y}_1), \ldots, (\vec{x}_N, \vec{y}_N) \in \R^d \times \R^D$ be a finite dataset.
 Then, there exists a solution to the variational problem

 where the loss function $\mathcal{L}(\dummy, \dummy)$ is lower semicontinuous in its second argument, which takes the form

 where $K_0 \leq \min\{N^2, ND\}$.
 Here, $\vec{v}_k \in \R^D$ and $\vec{w}_k \in \Sph^d$. \end{theorem} The proof of \cref{thm:VV-rep} appears in \cref{app:VV-rep}.
 What is remarkable here is the bound $K_0 \leq N^2$.
 Indeed, for large $D$, this bound improves the bound of $ND + 1$ predicted by Carath\'eodory's theorem~\citep{bredies2023extreme}.
 Note that \cref{thm:VV-rep} applies to a variation space based on any continuous activation function $\sigma$.
 Furthermore, we mention again that the result also holds in the unregularized bias scenario upon the appropriate modifications discussed in \cref{rem:bias}.
-If $\sigma$ is homogeneous, then the regularization is equivalent to weight decay. \begin{corollary} Let $\mathcal{L}(\dummy, \dummy)$ be lower semicontinuous in its second argument.
+If $\sigma$ is homogeneous, then the regularization is equivalent to weight decay.
+The result of \cref{thm:VV-rep} also applies to the entire solution set to \cref{eq:VV-opt}.
+Indeed, the solution set to \cref{eq:VV-opt} is nonempty, convex, weak$^*$ compact, and its extreme points take the form of sparse vector-valued networks as in \cref{eq:sparse-net}.

+\begin{corollary} Let $\mathcal{L}(\dummy, \dummy)$ be lower semicontinuous in its second argument.
 Moreover, let $\sigma:\R \to \R$ be any homogeneous activation function.
 Then, any solution to the neural network training problem

 is a solution to the variational problem \cref{eq:VV-opt}, so long as $K \geq \min\{N^2, ND\}$. \end{corollary} \begin{proof} By \cref{thm:VV-rep}, there always exists a solution to \cref{eq:VV-opt} that takes the form of a shallow vector-valued neural network with less than $\min\{N^2, ND\}$ neurons.
 Thus, a solution to \cref{eq:VV-opt} must exist in the space of all shallow vector-valued neural networks with $K \geq \min\{N^2, ND\}$ neurons.
 By \eqref{eq:2-M-norm}, any solution to